zackees/create-python-cmd/README.md

 To upload your project to pypi simply run `. ./upload_package.sh`

 # Versions
-  * `1.2.6` - Fixes git bash not being cd'd to the current directory in VSCode.
+  * `2.0.0` - Moved to the uv build system as this is much better and fixes the boot strapping of python issue.
+Fixes git bash not being cd'd to the current directory in VSCode.
   * `1.2.5` - Varius fixes and test fixes.
   * `1.2.2` - Adds retries to get correct parameters and auto corrects parameters instead of exiting.
   * `1.2.0` - Refresh with new modern practices like an installation script.